 - Keep your customer front of mind throughout the sales process.
 The deal desk should not only benefit internal teams working with one another, but it should also create a positive experience for all prospective clients.
 Understanding your buyer’s journey is a critical component of your strategy and processes.

 - Empower your deal desk by ensuring they have the authority and tools needed to get the work done.
 After you’ve established the responsibilities of the deal desk, make sure the team has the necessary authority to carry out their roles effectively.
 For example, if you agree that your deal desk can have the final sign-off on a non-standard pricing agreement, let them exercise their authority here.
-Your deal desk team will also need tools to help them stay organized and work efficiently, so consider using a strong deal desk software.
+Your deal desk team will also need tools to help them stay organized and work efficiently, so consider using a strong deal desk software, or research what is sales automation software, and which option is best for your team.

 How to use Wrike as your deal desk software